-Outdoor Youth Corps is an education and workforce development program of the Missouri Botanical Garden.
-Youth ages 16-24 get paid to work alongside Missouri Botanical Garden staff, industry professionals, and fellow citizens to design, plant, create and care for gardens and natural habitats, lead community clean-ups and action projects, and gain new knowledge and skills necessary for future careers.
+Outdoor Youth Corps is a paid education and workforce development program of the Missouri Botanical Garden.
+Youth ages 16-20 work alongside Missouri Botanical Garden staff, industry professionals, and fellow citizens to care for gardens and natural habitats, lead community clean-ups and action projects, and gain new knowledge and skills necessary for future green careers in horticulture, sustainability, conservation, and community engagement.

-The Outdoor Youth Corps has four annual program components: Summer Crew, College & Career Exploration Week, Weekend Work Series (spring and fall), and Alternative Spring Break.
-Contact the Missouri Botanical Garden team at (314) 577-0279.
+Outdoor Youth Corps has four annual program components: Summer Crew, Weekend Work Series (spring and fall), and Alternative Spring Break.
+Contact the Outdoor Youth Corps program team at (314) 242-9991 to learn more about the program.